gvwilson/thirdbit/ideas.md

 # Ideas

+These ideas are things I might have done if I hadn't done [Software Carpentry](http://software-carpentry.org).
-These ideas are ranked roughly from those on which progress has been made to those that are still pipe dreams.
-Many are presented as [descriptions of books that don't yet exist]({{site.github.url}}/not-on-the-shelves/); it may be old-fashioned, but I still believe that a good book can change the world.
+Many are presented as [descriptions of books that don't yet exist]({{site.github.url}}/not-on-the-shelves/) becauase I still believe that a good book can change the world.
 If you'd like to help with any of them, or take one on yourself, please let me know.

 ## Books